ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 data-item-requested
 : The data-item-requested parameter indicates what information the TAM requests from the TEEP Agent in the form of a bitmap.
+Bit assignments are maintained in the "TEEP data-item-requested Bits" registry (see Section {{data-item-registry}}).

    attestation (1):
    : With this value the TAM requests the TEEP Agent to return an attestation payload,